eReuse/workbench/README.md

-# Device inventory
+# Device Diagnostic and Inventory

-Device inventory is a set of tools and services to assist the preparation for reuse and traceability of digital devices (capture of hardware characteristics, hardware rating and testing and secure deletion of data).
+Device Diagnostic and Inventory (DDI) is a set of tools and services to assist the preparation for reuse and traceability of digital devices (capture of hardware characteristics, hardware rating and testing and secure deletion of data).

 ## Features
 - Run in an unattended way without the need for additional steps rather than powering up the computer.